hashicorp/terraform-website/content/source/docs/enterprise/private/migrate.html.md

 ### Importing data into the installer instance

-To transfer the migration data to the installer instance, connect to it over SSH.
+To transfer the migration data to the installer-based instance, connect to it over SSH.

 Once connected, run the following commands to add the migrator tool to the instance: